Qiskit/documentation/docs/api/qiskit/qiskit.transpiler.Target.md

 Alias of deprecated name.
 This will be removed.

 <Admonition title="Deprecated since version 0.24.0" type="danger">
   The property `qiskit.transpiler.target.Target.aquire_alignment` is deprecated as of qiskit-terra 0.24.0.
-It will be removed no earlier than 3 months after the release date.
+It will be removed in the Qiskit 1.0 release.
 Use the property `acquire_alignment` instead.
 </Admonition>

 <span id="qiskit.transpiler.Target.instructions" />